top of page

 Rubrics

-A rubric is a way of assessing work that lists the criteria for evaluating a student's work (for papers this might be: organization, use of evidence, etc.) and also explains the differences in quality in each criterion (Andrache).
-Since most of our students have never read a philosophy paper before, let alone written one, it is hardly surprising that they don't know what makes a paper good or bad.
-They have never participated in philosophical discussions so they don't really know what constitutes useful participation.
-Creating rubric is a good way to help them understand what you are looking for before they start to write the paper.
-The rubric also saves enormous time in helping the professor explain to students why they got the grade they got.
-(In other words, this is finally a suggestion that can actually save time) The best way to understand the concept is to look at some samples:
+A rubric is a tool for assessing student work that lists the criteria that will be used in evaluation (for papers this might be: thesis, organization, use of evidence, etc.) and also explains the differences in quality in each criterion (Andrache).
+Since most of our students have never read a philosophy paper before, let alone written one, it is hardly surprising that they don't know what makes a paper successful.
+Creating a rubric is a good way to help them understand what you are looking for before they start to write the paper.
+The rubric also saves enormous time in helping the professor explain to students why they earned a certain grade, and will likely generate more consistency in your grading (In other words, this is finally a suggestion that can actually save time) The best way to understand the concept is to look at some samples:

 • Generic paper rubric from Kelly Bender, "What Does the Letter Grade Mean?"
 Assessment Update.
 16.6 (2006):11.